pablodecm/phd_thesis/src/103_chapter_3.md

 structures might be a more compact and useful representation in practice, as will be discussed later.
 As an starting point,
-let us assume that the detector readout for every bunch crossing is recorded, i.e. no trigger filtering system as the one described in [Section @sec:trigger] is in place, hence after each bunch crossing $i$ a given raw detector readout $\boldsymbol{x}_i$ will be obtained.
+let us assume for simplicity that the detector readout for every bunch crossing is recorded, i.e. no trigger filtering system as the one described in [Section @sec:trigger] is in place, hence after each bunch crossing $i$ a given raw detector readout $\boldsymbol{x}_i$ will be obtained.
 From